jeffthorne/pocdb-py/docs/source/index.rst

 Getting Started
 ---------------
-Start by creating a DSM manager object.
-This manager represents the DSM API endpoint
+Start by creating an API object.
+This API represents the POCdb API endpoint.

 .. code-block:: python